gvwilson/fiction/iffy/index.md

 when fruit still grew on the trees and people had pets that weren't rats or reptiles or bots.

-Wales seemed to enjoy the work as well, right up until the moment he helped Iffy lift the cover off the backup generator near the *Guinevere*'s stern.
+Wales seemed to enjoy the work as well, right up until the moment he helped Iffy lift the cover off the backup motor near the *Guinevere*'s stern.
 His face fell at the sight of its compact, soot-stained bulk.
 "Y'aright?"
 Iffy asked,